MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-usbcontrollerhashub.md

 ---
-Description: The CIM\_USBControllerHasHub class defines the hubs that are downstream of the USB controller. ms.assetid: 38bc0342-3ff0-42c8-9c1e-ea5a5822e1d3 ms.tgt_platform: multiple
+description: The CIM\_USBControllerHasHub class defines the hubs that are downstream of the USB controller. ms.assetid: 38bc0342-3ff0-42c8-9c1e-ea5a5822e1d3 ms.tgt_platform: multiple
 title: CIM_USBControllerHasHub class